-- b. is accessed from a living area; - if private open space is located at ground level: C. - i. it is screened for privacy from adjoining dwellings; - it is located to the rear or side of the dwelling behind the main building line and not within the ii. primary frontage setback;

-- d. for above ground dwellings that adjoin the street, minimum private open space areas (balconies) are orientated to the street; - e. minimum open space area and dimensions are clear of any utility and non-recreational areas or structures (including but not limited to driveways, air-conditioning units, water tanks, storage structures, refuse storage areas and retaining structures).
+- b. is accessed directly from a living area; - If private open space is located at ground level: - i. it is screened for privacy from adjoining dwellings; - ii. it is located to rear or side of the dwelling behind the main building line and not within the primary frontage setback; - d. for above ground dwellings that adjoin the street, minimum private open space areas (balconies) are oriented to the street; - e.
+Minimum open space area and dimensions are clear of any utility and non-recreational areas or structures (including but not limited to driveways, air-conditioning units, water tanks, storage structures, refuse storage areas and retaining structures).